Divorce and Refinancing a House in Texas

 How does an owelty lien work in a divorce refinance?

 An owelty lien helps one spouse buy out the other by refinancing the mortgage.
-It serves as a legal way to ensure the spouse leaving the mortgage gets their fair share of the home’s value.
+It is a legal way to ensure the spouse leaving the mortgage gets their fair share of the home’s value.

 Can I refinance with a VA loan after a divorce in Texas?